Alpha Zeta was started in 1999 when Liberty Wines set out to produce a range of modern, fruit driven wines from the hills outside Verona...

 The grapes were hand harvested, de-stemmed and crushed and pumped to stainless steel tanks purpose built for fermenting red wine.
 25% of the juice was drained from the tank in order to increase the ratio of skins to juice, which in turn resulted in a wine with greater colour and flavour.
 The wine was pumped over automatically every hour in the early stages to increase extraction further.
 The wine was left in contact with the skins for seven days, and fermentation took place at up to 30°C. Malolactic fermentation took place in large oak, in which the wine was aged for a further six months prior to bottling.
 As a great deal of effort went into growing and ripening the grapes used to make this wine, the wine was not subject to severe treatments or filtration that ensure stability but strip flavour, colour and character.
 As a result, it may throw a light but harmless natural deposit in bottle.

-Ruby red colour with a youthful rim and perfumes of ripe, fresh cherries and red berries.
-Nicely balanced and juicy on the palate, with a supple structure and attractive lively finish.
+A youthful wine with bright ruby red colour.
+Fresh aromas are of ripe cherries and red berries.
+The palate is balanced and juicy with a supple structure and attractive lively finish.

 Liberty Wines customers can order this wine directly from us.